webpack/webpack.js.org/src/content/guides/production.md

 ## Minimize CSS

-It is crucial to minimize your CSS on production, please see [Minimizing for Production](/plugins/mini-css-extract-plugin/#minimizing-for-production) section.
+It is crucial to minimize your CSS for production.
+Please see the [Minimizing for Production](/plugins/mini-css-extract-plugin/#minimizing-for-production) section.

 ## CLI Alternatives